-(d) Licenses for Performing Business Activities
+(d) Licenses for performing business activities

 In general, all business entities are required to hold a trade license (or one of the special licenses or authorization) entitling them to perform business activities.
-The established company must apply for such a license to the trade department of the relevant district office, before its incorporation.
+The established company, enterprise or branch office of a foreign entity must apply for such a license to the trade department of the relevant district office, before their incorporation.